darkfrostx-cmd/neuropharm-sim-lab/README.md

 - Install only `backend/requirements.txt` to avoid the PySB/ospsuite build
   failures shown in the earlier screenshots.
 - Launch Uvicorn with `backend.main:app` on the assigned `$PORT`.
+- Ship the Neo4j (`neo4j>=5.13.0`) and ArangoDB (`python-arango>=7.5.5`) drivers by
+  default so managed Aura and Oasis clusters work without extra installs.
+Aura refuses older 4.x drivers, so keep the requirement on the 5.x line or newer.

 If you later need the optional toolkits, switch the service to the Docker stack or run the install step inside a job that preinstalls `gfortran`, `cmake` and